Home learning resources

 The Link Academy Inclusion and Improvement Hub have put together a pack to support mental wellbeing at home.
 The pack begins by exploring how we can connect and support ourselves as adults so that then we can feel better equipped to support our children.
 Some parents/carers may be feeling anxious about having children at home for sustained period of time so there are also lots of ideas for activities parents can do.

-We hope you will find this a useful resource to share with your families.
+We hope you will find this a useful resource.
 You can also access the Facebook page which you can find by searching: @inclusionhubdevon.
 They will be posting regular updates with ideas and activities that support parents and children’s mental health.